Overview

 SELLERS ONBOARDED

-Amplifii’s pre-launch excitement brought in 112 sellers during the beta, well beyond our initial target of 80.
-We had concerns that the extra verification steps might discourage signups, but post-launch interviews told a different story.
-Rather than seeing them as a barrier, sellers actually found these steps reassuring, viewing them as a sign of Amplifii’s credibility.
+We had concerns that the extra verification steps might discourage signups. but post-launch interviews told a different story.
+Sellers actually found these steps reassuring, viewing them as a sign of Amplifii’s credibility.

 What's next for Amplifii?

-While the early metrics are promising, beta user feedback gave us plenty of insights on what could be improved.
-I gathered those insights and worked with the Amplifii team to shape the next phase of development.
-The team is now focused on optimizing performance during peak usage, enhancing seller analytics, refining the Amplifii Score, and adding new features to improve creator discoverability.
+While the early metrics are promising, user feedback from the beta highlighted key areas for improvement.
+I worked with the Amplifii team to shape the next phase of development, focusing on performance optimization, enhanced seller analytics, refining the Amplifii Score, and improving creator discoverability.

 An iOS and Android app is also in the works to bring a fully native experience to mobile.
 I’m excited to see how Amplifii continues to evolve as the team gets ready for the full launch!